nuest/docker-qgis-model/README.md

 All commands in this document are executed from within the repository's root directory.

 ## Example

 A working example for calculating an NDVI based on a GeoTIFF is in the directory `/example`.
 To run it, first build the Ubuntu container as explained below.
 Then run the following command:

 ```
-docker run --rm -it -v $(pwd)/example/:/data qgis-model-ubuntu
+docker run --rm -it -v $(pwd)/example/:/data qgis-model-ubuntu:trusty
 ```

 ## Example with embedded data

-If you want to embed the data to the
+If you want to embed the data into the container, you can create your own dockerfile and directly `COPY` your data directory to the location `/data` inside the container.
+See `/example/Dockerfile` for a template.

 ## Preparations